Chapter 2 The Pre-Travel Consultation Self-Treatable Conditions

 Affected travelers are usually managed similarly to nontravelers, although travelers with progressive or severe illness should be evaluated for illnesses specific to their travel destinations and exposure history.
 Most respiratory infections are due to viruses, are mild, and do not require specific treatment or antibiotics.
 Self-treatment with antibiotics during travel can be considered for higher-risk travelers with symptoms of lower respiratory tract infection.
 A respiratory-spectrum fluoroquinolone such as levofloxacin or a macrolide such as azithromycin may be prescribed to the traveler for this purpose before travel.
-(See also the Self-Treatable Conditions section earlier in this chapter.)

 The rate of influenza among travelers is not known.
 The difficulty in self-diagnosing influenza makes it problematic to decide whether to prescribe travelers a neuraminidase inhibitor for self-treatment.
 This practice should probably be limited to travelers with a specific underlying condition that may predispose them to severe influenza.